Bfriedel/friedel-tswd-portfolio/critique-by-design.md

 ## Step 5: Build the Solution

+# Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently.

 <div class="flourish-embed flourish-chart" data-src="visualisation/15061453"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I created my solution using the same data that the original creator used, which excluded HBCUs.